JMast3rs/Cisco-Meraki-AP-Channel-Scanner/README.md

 # Meraki AP Channel Scanner

-This Python script uses the Meraki API to scan for Access Points that are not configured on their assigned channels.
-Once found, the script will reboot the Access Points to force them to re-scan the channels and join the correct one.
+This Python script uses the Meraki API to scan for Access Points that are not using they configured/assigned channels.
+Once found, the script will reboot the Access Points to force them to use the correct channel.

 ## Requirements